tnebooks/12th-zoology/content.en/zoology/organisms-and-populations/_index.md

 Extrinsic factors include availability of space, shelter, weather, food, etc. Intrinsic factors include competition, predation, emigration, immigration and diseases.

+## Population Interaction

-**11.12 Population Interaction** Organisms belonging to different populations interact for food, shelter, mating or for other necessities.
+Organisms belonging to different populations interact for food, shelter, mating or for other necessities.
 Interaction may be intra specific (interaction within the members of same species) or inter specific (among organisms of different species).

 Intra specific association is observed for all livelihood processes like feeding, territoriality, breeding and protection.